I’ve read a few articles about growing high income crops, and after a while I noticed some similarities:

 So what’s often missing when considering high income crops is an evaluation of your environment.
 In other words you must evaluate your market and your methods as well as the potential profitability of the crop.
 What works for me may not work for thee, depending on these conditions.

 You can grow a LOT of carrots and beets in a relatively small space with intensive planting.
+Intensive planting ups the income per bed.
 I also start beets indoors under lights and transplant them to the greenhouse.
 This allows for precise spacing and eliminates thinning.

 The greenhouse has worked out so well I'm planning to build another one.
-I found a great source for parts and supplies; read my review here.
+I found a great source for parts and supplies, and other market garden necessities; read my review here.

 I also like to use a framed raised bed for these first crops, let's me use the whole surface of the bed without the edges collapsing when I water them.

 I use pelleted carrot seed for the same reason, precise spacing that eliminates thinning.
-Johnny's Seeds has a nice selection, here's one of my favorites for early markets.
+High Mowing Organic Seeds has a nice selection, here's one of my favorites for early markets.
+And they sell in commercial quantities for the market gardener.

 So with all that as foreword, here are the other high income crops that seem worth a spot on the list.